Equipment and Gear

 Helmets and Goggles

 Look for comfort, warmth and protection.
 It's about fit and function, not brand and look, be sure the forehead is covered.
 All younger athletes are required to wear helmets with ears flaps.
 Goggles should fit the face well.

-They are not required, but who doesn't have one?
+Speedsuits are not required but most racers have them.
 The suit should fit snugly behind the leg and butt, with minimal wrinkles, yet provide no restrictions or discomfort through all ranges of motion.
 Fit your suit with garments you plan to wear underneath, like long underwear or a light fleece microfiber.
 That extra dry layer sure comes in handy on cold training or race days.
 As kids grow out these tight fitting suits fairly quickly, there is a pretty good second hand market for them; ski swaps and ski clubs are a good place to look for a reasonably prices used suit.

 Warm Up Pants

 Functional for movement, warmth and dryness.
-They should stay up high on the lower back in all ranges of motion and help seal all air from comin between them and the parka.
-Seriously consider buying bib type pants made of a water repellant / waterproof fabric.
+They should stay up high on the lower back in all ranges of motion and help seal all air from coming between them and the jacket.
+Seriously consider buying bib type pants made of a water repellant/waterproof fabric.
 Full length leg zips are required ease of putting pants on and off at races and training.

 Not too long, not too bulky, functional for layering and movement with water repellant fabrics.